George IV, King of the United Kingdom

 - sibling relationship with Ernst August I, King of Hanover (born 5 June 1771)

-- sibling relationship with Frederick, Prince (born 16 August 1763)
+- sibling relationship with Frederick, Duke of York and Albany (born 16 August 1763)

 - sibling relationship with Mary, Princess (born 25 April 1776)